We may earn money or products from the companies mentioned in this post.

 I’ve been in plenty of scary-at-the-moment circumstances in the wilderness (like that time I got my parents and I lost in the Mount Hood National Forest, for example).
 At the end of the day a good attitude, quick thinking, and a willingness to be flexible with my plans helped to get me through.

 Well, that and the cold post-trail beer I always keep in my trunk.
-Perhaps “Trunk Beer’ should be tip #6.
+Perhaps “Trunk Beer” should be its own tip.

 Suggestions?
 Questions?
 Other great tips for first timers?
 Leave ‘em below.